-If you’d like a workshop* in your town please read the information below and then complete the workshop request form below.
+Want a PinG WA workshop in your community?
+Please read the below information and complete the workshop request form.

-We have our workshops ready to hit the road and we know there are lots of communities that want workshops now.
-So in March 2018 after much consideration, the PinG WA Board introduced a flexible co-investment model with farming communities.
-By co-investing, PinG WA can guarantee workshop delivery to your community at a timing that is most convenient to you.
+For those workshops that currently do not have partnership support, PinG WA has introduced a flexible co-investment model with farming communities.
+By co-investing, PinG WA can guarantee the delivery of any of our suite of workshops at a timing that is most convenient to you.

 · PinG WA can guarantee* delivery of your requested workshop in your town with participants paying the PinG WA registration fee.

-· PinG WA participant fee applies which is $250 + GST per participant (and $150+GST for additional participant from the same farm business)
+· PinG WA participant fee applies which is $325 + GST per participant (and $175+GST for additional participants from the same farm business)

-· Allows you to effectively ‘buy’ a one-day workshop of your choice, which means you can offer the workshop ‘free’ to your community**.
+· This co-investment allows you to effectively ‘buy’ a one-day workshop of your choice, which means you can offer the workshop ‘free’ to your community**.

 · PinG WA participant fee will apply.